 Charity is the virtue where we love God first and love one another as Christ loved us.

-To receive the theological virtues, we must simply ask God in prayer to grant us these virtues in abundance and call upon our Dear Mom to advocate for us for these petitions.
+To receive the theological virtues, we must simply be Baptized, in a state of grace, ask God in prayer to grant us these virtues in abundance and call upon our Dear Mom to advocate for us for these petitions.

 These virtues are holy habits that are attained by practice and grace.
 They fall under four categories called the cardinal virtues: Prudence, Justice, Fortitude and Temperance.

 Prudence is the virtue where we do the right thing at the right time.

 Justice is the virtue where we give what is due to God and neighbor.

 Fortitude is the virtue where we press forward in doing good despite obstacles.